PaskLab/cardano-docker/README.md

     docker-compose up -d

+* Tips: To start a node as producer instead of relay, swap the comment on `CMD` line in the `docker-compose.yaml` file.

 ### Manually creating the containers

 Next, you need to create both container by running the following commands: